Difference-in-Differences Estimators When No Unit Remains Untreated: TWFE estimator

 \subsection{Conditions under which the TWFE estimator is consistent for AS.}

 \begin{hyp} (Parallel trends across all treatment doses) There is a real number $\mu_0$ such that $E\left[\Delta Y(0)|D_2\right]=\mu_0$. \end{hyp} Assumption \ref{hyp:strong_exogeneity} requires that units receiving different treatment doses at period two would all have experienced parallel trends without treatment.
-This assumption, which is similar to a strong exogeneity assumption in panel data models, is stronger than Assumption \ref{hyp:PT_least}.
-Yet, imposing Assumption \ref{hyp:strong_exogeneity} rather than Assumption \ref{hyp:PT_least} is not sufficient to restore identification of the WAS when there is no QUG: one can show that the impossibility result in Proposition \ref{prop:non_id} still holds when one replaces Assumption \ref{hyp:PT_least} by Assumption \ref{hyp:strong_exogeneity}.
-Relatedly, Assumption \ref{hyp:strong_exogeneity} is not sufficient to ensure that DIDs comparing strongly and weakly treated units identify a causal effect: to obtain that result one needs to assume that the effect of receiving a low dose is the same in the two groups \citep{fricke2017identification}. \begin{hyp} (Homogeneous and linear effect) $E(\text{TE}_2|D_2)=\text{AS}.$ \end{hyp} The following set of conditions is sufficient for Assumption \ref{hyp:HAD_conditionunbiasedTWFE} to hold:
+This assumption, which is similar to a strong exogeneity assumption in panel data models, is stronger than Assumption \ref{hyp:PT_least}.\footnote{Imposing Assumption \ref{hyp:strong_exogeneity} rather than Assumption \ref{hyp:PT_least} is not sufficient to restore identification of the WAS when there is no QUG: one can show that the impossibility result in Proposition \ref{prop:non_id} still holds when one replaces Assumption \ref{hyp:PT_least} by Assumption \ref{hyp:strong_exogeneity}.
+Relatedly, Assumption \ref{hyp:strong_exogeneity} is not sufficient to ensure that DIDs comparing strongly and weakly treated units identify a causal effect: to obtain that result one needs to assume that the effect of receiving a low dose is the same in the two groups \citep{fricke2017identification}.} \begin{hyp} (Homogeneous and linear effect) $E(\text{TE}_2|D_2)=\text{AS}.$ \end{hyp} The following set of conditions is sufficient for Assumption \ref{hyp:HAD_conditionunbiasedTWFE} to hold:

 for almost all $d\in\Supp(D_2)$. \eqref{eq:SC1_forTWFEvalidity} is an homogeneous effect assumption, which assumes that the effect of moving treatment from 0 to $d$ is the same for groups of units with different treatment doses. \eqref{eq:SC2_forTWFEvalidity} is a linear effect assumption.
-To ease exposition, we refer to Assumption \ref{hyp:HAD_conditionunbiasedTWFE} as an homogeneous and linear effect assumption, though \eqref{eq:SC1_forTWFEvalidity} and \eqref{eq:SC2_forTWFEvalidity} are sufficient but not necessary for Assumption \ref{hyp:HAD_conditionunbiasedTWFE}.
+To ease exposition, we refer to Assumption \ref{hyp:HAD_conditionunbiasedTWFE} as an homogeneous and linear effect assumption.

 Under Assumption \ref{hyp:strong_exogeneity}, one can show that